 Dividend stocks are appealing to both passive and active traders.
 A good dividend stock has a high yield but can also be bought at a good price.
 If you can’t get the stock at the price you want, wait.
 Or look for another opportunity.
 Stock prices are constantly fluctuating, so new opportunities arise every few weeks.
 Use a tool like FinViz to screen for stocks that meet your dividend criteria.

 Robinhood was the first brokerage site to NOT charge commissions when they opened in 2013.
-They just past 10,000,000 accounts and to celebrate they are offering up to $1,000 in free stock when you open a new account.
+In June, 2025 they reached 23,000,000 accounts and to celebrate they are offering up to $1,700 in free stock when you open a new account.

 (before it's too late)